 In my latest works, surface patterns occur in the form of multiple repetitive elements.
 They grow smaller, larger, change their vertical or horizontal positioning, and they are all connected to each other, and they are codependent.
 It’s interesting how we come across these patterns everywhere in nature – in seed pods, blossom clusters, reptile skins, fish scales and much more.
 This class introduces a unique and innovative approach to the felt fabric structure.
 The new online course is a logical continuation and expansion of the Structural and Textural Methods.
 This seven-week journey takes it all on an even more advanced level, and it's a truly unique collection of my newly developed techniques.
 Five weeks - five different structures and surfaces; the last two weeks are dedicated to final projects with the learned methods applied.
 This is an advanced-level class, and I highly recommend taking the Structural and Textural Methods course first.

-The Mesmerizing Patterns course will start in September 2020.
+The Mesmerizing Patterns course will start on September 15th, 2020.

 List of supplies and materials

 Supplies and tools

 - Table ( an average kitchen table, or foldable table, or desk)

 - Soft plastic sheeting ( similar to painter’s drop), ideally 2 mil but can be thinner ( please do not confuse mil with mm – millimeters, mil measures plastic weight) , about 2 square meters/yards